FOSSRIT/HowToFOSS/chapters/ecosystems/fossatmagic.md

 #### [Homepage](http://magic.rit.edu/foss/)

-> FOSS @ RIT is an initiative to promote Free/Open Source Software related activities that:
+> FOSS @ MAGIC is an initiative to promote Free/Open Source Software related activities that:
 * Pursue applied research in and around RIT and with sponsors and external entities